-The proponent will need to provide all requested information which concerns local and other labour markets.
-This includes initial labour market conditions and the anticipated impacts of the project on the labour market

-- The project is expected to generate only 4 full time employees (FTE) during the operation (p.
-37) However, a full scope of the impacts to the local economy should be provided: Is the project anticipated to require additional FTEs during the construction phase?
-Will the project generate indirect and/or induced employment opportunities? - Is there any possibility of a boom-bust cycle to the local economy as the project moves from the construction to operation phase?
-If so, how will the proponent address it? - The summary of issues should include the need for medium and long term economic projections for the region, as to properly assess the net socio-economic benefits of the project for the region (p.
-38: "Expansion of NGL product storage will also indirectly contribute to economic growth in the region as other operators expand their facilities or new facilities are built.") - Does the proponent's hiring strategy for the project ensure that local labour force participants -particularly members of the region's Indigenous population - are provided information related to available job opportunities?
-This should include a full description of the occupations involved and what skills may be required for potential -candidates. - Furthermore, in the absence of fully qualified local residents, is there any consideration made to facilitate training for candidates. - If training for candidates is provided, will Indigenous people or members of the identified First Nations within the area of the community profile receive priority? - Will priority be given to any other groups that are under-represented in the labour market? (e.g., persons with disabilities)
+- The proponent will need to provide all requested information, which concerns local and other labour markets.
+This includes initial labour market conditions and the anticipated impacts of the project on the labour market. - The project is expected to generate 2500 direct and indirect jobs over the course of its lifespan (p.
+11).
+How will the Proponent address the possibility of a boom-bust cycle to the local economy beyond the life of the project? - The summary of issues should include a requirement to expand upon medium and long term economic projections for the region, as to properly assess it's net socio-economic benefits (i.e., p.
+45: "The economy of the region has historically been driven by the oil and gas, mining, and forestry sectors.
+Agriculture and tourism contribute to the regional economy albeit in a less prominent fashion.
+In general, the labour force participation rate was above the provincial average and the unemployment rate was below the provincial average for both the total and Indigenous working age populations."
+(2016)) - Does the proponent's hiring strategy for the project ensure that local labour force participants - particularly members of the region's Indigenous population - are provided information related to available job opportunities?
+This should include a full description of the occupations involved and what skills may be required for potential candidates. - Furthermore, in the absence of fully qualified local residents, is there any consideration made to facilitate training for candidates. - o If training for candidates is provided, will Indigenous people or members of the identified First Nations within the area of the community profile receive priority?